apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 IO; small capacity numbers are recommended when initially experimenting with S3Guard.

+## Credentials

+The DynamoDB metadata store takes advantage of the fact that the DynamoDB service uses uses the same authentication mechanisms as S3.
+With S3Guard, DynamoDB doesn't have any dedicated authentication configuration; it gets its credentials from the S3A client that is using it.

+The existing S3 authentication mechanisms can be used, except for one exception.
+Credentials placed in URIs are not supported for S3Guard.
+The reason is that providing login details in filesystem URIs is considered unsafe and thus deprecated.

 ## S3Guard Command Line Interface (CLI)

 Note that in some cases an endpoint or a s3a:// URI can be provided.